learn-static/hist-320/content/5-topic-modeling.md

 ### Now try it yourself

+1. Click the pencil button at the top right of your `essay-01.md` file to open editing mode.
-1. In your `essay-01.md` file, add some italic and bold text, a hyperlink, and either a bullet list or numbered list.
+2. Underneath the new sentences you just added, add some italic and bold text, a hyperlink, and either a bullet list or numbered list.
-2. Scroll down to the bottom of the file and type a commit message into the "Commit changes" text box.
+3. Scroll down to the bottom of the file and type a commit message into the "Commit changes" text box.
-3. Click the green "Commit changes" button to save your changes.
+4. Click the green "Commit changes" button to save your changes.
-4. Head over to where you opened your "Essay In Progress" page in a different tab or window.
+5. Head over to where you opened your "Essay In Progress" page in a different tab or window.
-5. Wait a minute or two, then refresh the "Essay In Progress" page.
+6. Wait a minute or two, then refresh the "Essay In Progress" page.
-6. Once you refresh your site, you should see your changes.
+7. Once you refresh your site, you should see your changes.
-7. The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.
+8. The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.

 As you practice adding content to your `essay-01.md` file, you can delete much of the content that was pre-added to the file if you'd like, **except** for the frontmatter at the very top (looks like this):
 ```